top of page

 What keeps you loving Life is Strange, Flaws and all

 Still, if you play the game today, you'll fall for it all over again.
 You weren't oblivious, you knew the first time around about the contrivances, the inconsistencies, and the lack of depth in some of the side characters.
 Yet you, the target audience for this article, people like me, love this series so much.
 For a lot of them, it is even hard to put a finger on it.
 Many just found themselves some LGBTQIA+ representation in gaming, but the first game is pretty light on that.
 Some music lovers were in it for the West Coast Acoustics.
-But few can ever find themselves wondering what it was about the story itself that evoked such catharsis from them.
+But few can ever find themselves wondering what it was about the story itself that evoked such strong emotions from them.
 The voice acting, the songs, the quirky aesthetics?

 The main story, the one about the disappearance of Rachel Amber, doesn't start till the THIRD episode.
 And once it starts, it goes on at a pretty good pace.
 Most people have noted how every episode of this game tends to be better than the previous one.
 I believe that's because it dedicated a LOT of the opening to building up both Arcadia Bay and Chloe Price, one of which you can get some closure on in the end.
 You're not at a place where you want to scoff at the story's shortcomings.